ShrinathJamadar/nandeesh/README.md

-# stage 2
+# nandeesh
-this is my second leraning phase.here initially we are creating local repository then we are saving in github.
+this repository initially created in vs code then we are saving it in git hub
-# teacher
-Shrinath
-# student
-nandeesh